TanStack/router/docs/src/pages/guides/route-elements.md

 The pending `element` property of a route is what the router will render when a route loader enters the `pending` state.

-Because pending state shares some context with other sections, you can read all about it in its own [Pending States](../pending-states) guide.
+Because a pending state shares some context with other sections, you can read all about it in its own [Pending States](../pending-states) guide.